sathya-oracle/learning-library/oci-library/oci-hol/oci-media-services/introduction/Lab01-Stream-your-video-using-OCI.md

 Estimated Time: 90 minutes

-#### About OCI Digital Media Services
+#### About OCI Media Services
-OCI Digital Media Services is a region-based PaaS(Platform as a Service) service for processing (transcoding) videos and streaming the content with/without CDN (Content Delivery Network), along with options of generating thumbnails and speech to text.
+OCI Media Services is a region-based PaaS(Platform as a Service) service for processing (transcoding) videos and streaming the content with/without CDN (Content Delivery Network), along with options of generating thumbnails and speech to text.
 It also integrates with OCI Speech to Text service to get the audio transcription.
-The workshop intends to introduce the features of OCI Digital Media Services with a simple use case to stream the video through OCI.
+The workshop intends to introduce the features of OCI Media Services with a simple use case to stream the video through OCI.
 #### Concepts

 **Media Flows**